a-vzn/llm-mind-mapper/README.md

 This will start the web interface where you can:
 1. Enter conversation transcripts
-2. Configure LLM model and output settings
+2. Select and configure LLM models
+3. Pull new Ollama models as needed
-3. Generate and view interactive mind maps
+4. Generate and view interactive mind maps
-4. See statistics about the generated map
+5. See statistics about the generated map
+6. Customize output settings

 ### Using as a Python Package